Everything I know about Deno

 • JSON (.json) and JSON with comments (.jsonc)

 πŸ’‘ Since Deno 1.46 we have support for HTML, CSS, SCSS, Sass, Less, YAML, Astro, Angular, Svelte and Vue files as well.
 The formatter for those file types is in an unstable state for now.
-To enable those use the unstable flags in your deno.json
+Update: Since Deno 2.0.0-rc.10 the formatter for those file types is stable.
+You can find the PR #25753 here.
+This Deno version also adds support for .vto and .njk files.
+Which are often used in the lume static generator.

 Ignoring formatting